marcglasberg/asyncredux.com/flutter/miscellaneous/dependency-injection.md

-While you can always use <a href="https://pub.dev/packages/get_it">get_it</a> or any other dependency injection solution, Async Redux lets you inject your dependencies directly in the **store**, and then access them in your actions and view-model factories.
+While you can always use <a href="https://pub.dev/packages/get_it">get_it</a> or any other dependency injection solution, Async Redux lets you inject your dependencies directly in the **store**, and then access them in your actions, widgets, and view-model factories.

 One advantage of this approach is that your objects are scoped to the store, which means they are automatically disposed when the store is disposed.
 This is specially useful for tests, when you want to create a new store for each test, and you don't want to manually dispose the dependencies.

-The dependency injection idea was contributed by <a href="https://github.com/craigomac">Craig McMahon</a>.

 ## How to use